xpack/web-jekyll/pages/index.md

-The [xPack Build Box]({{ site.baseurl }}/xbb/) is an elaborated build environment focused on obtaining reproducible builds while building cross-platform standalone binaries for GNU/Linux, macOS and Windows.
+The [xPack Build Box]({{ site.baseurl }}/xbb/) is an elaborated build environment focused on obtaining reproducible builds while creating cross-platform standalone binaries for GNU/Linux, macOS and Windows.

 ## Notifications